Kometa-Team/Kometa/docs/kometa/install/getting_started.md

 ### Step 2: Create a config file

-There are two platform-independent walkthroughs for gettings started with Kometa:
+There are two platform-independent walkthroughs for getting started with Kometa:

 1. [Local Python script](./local.md)
 2. [Docker container](./docker.md)